ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* A SentinelOne incident tab is included in the app and appears in any incident that has a SentineOne Thread ID.
-The default tabs contains the SentinelOne custom fields and agent data table.
+* A SentinelOne incident tab is included in the app and appears in any incident that has a SentinelOne Threat ID.
+The default tab contains the SentinelOne custom fields and agent data table.
 The screenshot below shows SentinelOne custom incident fields included on the tab:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)